krmboya/blog-sources/content/entries/weblogs.md

 [cleancoder](http://blog.cleancoder.com) - Interesting articles by
 'Uncle Bob'.
 Well known in the Agile Software Development circles.

+[The HFT Guy](https://thehftguy.com/) - A developer in London with interesting things to say for the career programmer

 Some more here as I recall/discover them..